greensnowltd/greensnowsite/join-the-team.md

 ---
 ![](/uploads/Join the team.jpg)

 Our current vacancies are listed below.

-All applicants should send a covering email along with their CV to team@greensnow.co.uk.
+**All applicants should send a covering email along with their CV to** [**team@greensnow.co.uk**]()**.**

 ### Current Vacancies

-**Workroom/sewing room Assistant**
+**Workroom/Sewing Room Assistant**

 Fulltime 40 hrs per week Mon-Fri; Part time applications will be considered

 Based at Green Snow HQ, Ower

 This is a key role within a dedicated team.
 Sewing and curtain making experience is preferred but training can be given.
-You will be responsible for many aspects of the workroom and stock room and its administration which has the direct impact on the success and profitability of the company.
-You will be actively involved in the key areas of the business and this will lead to substantial interaction with other team members at all levels including senior management.
+You will be involved with many aspects of the workroom and stock room and its administration which has a direct impact on the success and profitability of the company.

 **Key Tasks**

 * Processing and cutting customer orders from order sheets.
 Preparing and packing the orders ready for dispatch.
-* Preparing and sewing Made to Measure sheer curtains.
+* Preparing and sewing Made to Measure sheer curtains (once fully trained).
 * Allocating orders to relevant sections for booking in and dispatch
 * Working to targets as set out by your supervisor
 * Monitor daily stock information and reporting to the buying team when stock is low or of concern and assist with any stock queries that arise.
 * Provide support to the order department and customer services department on any customer order queries.